Home » Student Engagement

 Vanderbilt does not infringe on any individual’s religious freedom.
 Indeed, the University encourages the free flow of religious ideas as well as lively debate among persons from various religious persuasions.
 However, Vanderbilt will endeavor to protect students and others in the University community from unauthorized solicitation.

-For further information concerning religious solicitation, students may consult the Office of the University Chaplain and Religious Life.
+For further information concerning religious solicitation, students may consult the Office of Religious Life (http://www.vanderbilt.edu/religiouslife).

 Soliciting for Employment

 Students may note that employment representatives (including current students who may be employed with an organization) who wish to recruit students for any type of job must register with the Vanderbilt Center for Student Professional Development, 220 Student Life Center, 615-32(2-2750).
 Arrangements must be cleared in advance and specific procedures must be followed.

 Organizations recruiting anywhere on campus must obtain permission from the Center.
 Recruiting includes the posting of bulletin board notices for jobs, hosting employment-related meetings, or distributing materials on campus.
 All approved notices must clearly state the organization, product or service involved, and a job description.
 Notices may not be posted on automobiles, distributed in campus residences, or posted on any other unauthorized space on campus.